getstation/electron-better-web-request/readme.md

   return last.apply()
 })
 ```
-Check the API details below to see what the array [`listeners` is made of]().
+Check the `setResolver()` API details below to see what the array `listeners` is made of.

-## API
+# API

-This module is built on a set of [new methods]() that offer more capabilities with `webRequest`.
-Is also exposes [alias methods]() that comply with the original `webRequest` API (to be retro-compatible).
+This module is built on a set of [new methods](https://github.com/getstation/electron-better-web-request#new-methods) that offer more capabilities with `webRequest`.
+Is also exposes [alias methods](https://github.com/getstation/electron-better-web-request#new-methods) that comply with the original `webRequest` API (to be retro-compatible).
 All those aliases are using the new methods under the hood so that you can use either of them indistinctly.
-Besides, you can find [helper methods]() to help manage the multiple listeners.
+Besides, you can find [helper methods](https://github.com/getstation/electron-better-web-request#new-methods) to help manage the multiple listeners.

-### New methods
+## New methods

 To extend the behavior of web requests listeners, the module adds the following methods :